-The framework also offers support for common web protocols and formats, such as RESTful APIs, JSON, and XML, making it easier to integrate with other web-based systems and services.
+• Support for popular web protocols and formats like RESTful APIs, JSON, and XML, facilitating seamless integration with other web-based systems and services

 Overall, HOKA provides a flexible and scalable solution for hosting web services on resource-constrained devices, enabling greater connectivity and remote management capabilities.